 As project manager for a provincial performing arts conference – Ontario Contact and a cutting-edge marketing research project, the Values & Benefits Study, she brings an overall perspective to the assets and resources of the cultural sector.

 Cheryl brings strong facilitation skills, passion, an ability to engage others in my sessions, whether training or planning, and an intense interest in communicating the value of the arts in our communities.

 “500 years of pain – song shows our incredible resilience and how we are finally coming together, all of humanity, to love and to be kind to one another, despite our differences and our past.”

 Indigenous Touring Coordinator

 Thirteen-time international award-winning Mezzo-Soprano vocalist, Rhonda Head is from the Opaskwayak Cree Nation in northern Manitoba.

 Rhonda recently won a 2022 LIT Talent award for her single 500 Years for Best Social Impact Song and for Kisahkihitin I Love You for Best Collaboration.
-She also won a 2022 One World Music Award for her single 500 Years, and a Global Music award for Coming Home for Best Protest Song.
-She is the official recipient of Global Music Awards for a pair of her most celebrated songs.
+She also won a 2022 One World Music Award for her single 500 Years and a Global Music award for Coming Home for Best Protest Song.
+She is the official recipient of the Global Music Awards for a pair of her most celebrated songs.
 Judged by Emmy and Grammy Award-winning artists, Head’s impactful anthem, 500 Years, received a Bronze Medal in the Protest Music category.
 The lyrics share her emotional journey, moving through the pain of being an intergenerational Residential School Survivor.